datafeedr/wordpress-plugins/README.md

 ## 🤔 Help

 Need help?
 We understand.
-Getting started with new plugins can sometimes be overwhelming.We have a lot of places where you can get help.
+Getting started with new plugins can sometimes be overwhelming.
+We have a lot of places where you can get help.

 ### 📚 [Written Documentation](https://datafeedr.me/docs)